SKotekal/stat-278-final/README.md

 * Same number of all tumor types in training set?

 ### Feature Selection
 The gene dataset is very high-dimensional (801 patients, 20264 genes) and it is computationally intractable to construct "least ambiguous with bounded error level" (LABEL) classifiers directly from all of the data.
 As such, a feature selection step is necessary.
 Clearly any choice here will affect the final results (such as the size of ambiguous and null regions), and so we will investigate several feature selection methods.
-In particular, we may investigate
+In particular,

-* LASSO (this will require a choice of &lambda; - perhaps chosen via cross-validation?)
+* LASSO (&lambda; will be chosen via cross validation) - this is a standard method for feature selection
-* Orthogonal Matching Pursuit (greedy method - iteratively add features until good fit)
-* Correlate genes to tumor type and pick K most higly correlated (choose genes also uncorrelated with other genes?)
-* Cluster based on correlation and pick representative from each cluster
-* Principal Components Analysis and use first K components as features (Other dim reduct. methods?)
+* Fisher Score - common filter method for feature selection
 * Variance Threshold - exclude genes that have low variance across all patients (threshold is user-defined parameter)
+* Principal Components Analysis and use first K components as features - common dimensionality reduction method

+These methods are chosen to reflect a few approaches to feature selection, and we are interested in how these approaches will differ in their results.

 ### Estimating Conditional Probability Distribution
 The procedure laid out in the paper requires estimating the conditional probability distribution ```p(Y|X)``` where ```Y``` is the tumor type and ```X``` is the vector of features.
-The estimation methods that could be used include
+The estimation methods that will be considered

 * kNN (Nearest Neighbors - choice of k required)
-* Local Polynomial Estimator
 * Regularized Logistic Regression
-* Kernel Regression (other SVM methods for regression?)
-* Naive Bayes

-I dont think there should be much of a difference in choosing different methods at this stage since there is a ***conformal inference*** step that guarantees distribution free, finite sample validity.
-I think the estimation procedure just needs to satisfy some technical requirements given in the paper.
-However, my understanding may be mistaken here, so we should investigate this point as well.
+This step is not entirely critical since there is a ***conformal inference*** step that guarantees distribution free, finite sample validity.
+The estimation procedure just needs to satisfy some technical requirements given in the paper.

 ### Split-Conformal Inference
 This split-conformal inference method first splits the data into two parts, ```I_1``` and ```I_2```.
 In this step of the procedure, ```I_1``` is used to estimate the conditonal probability distribution, and ```I_2``` is used to compute the classification region (which is specified by the level sets of the conditional probability distribution).